Mahmoud-AboShukr/dqn-cartpole-comparison/README.md

 - a comparison table of mean and standard deviation of rewards,
 - saved PyTorch checkpoints,
 - rendered rollouts for trained policies.

-## Notes

-- The notebook installs Gymnasium directly in early cells for convenience, but for a clean GitHub project the dependencies are listed in `requirements.txt`.
-- Generated model weights and cached outputs do not need to be committed unless you want to publish trained checkpoints.
-- If you keep the external pretrained model section, document the expected external repository path so others can reproduce that part.

-## Future Improvements

-- add command-line training scripts outside the notebook,
-- log experiments with TensorBoard or Weights & Biases,
-- benchmark more environments,
-- compare replay and exploration hyperparameters more systematically,
-- add prioritized replay and noisy networks.

 ## License